dec32/sekiro-battle-instinct/README.md

 ![](./docs/combat_art_2.webp)

-A combat art can also be bound to a sequence of directional inputs.
+A combat art can also be bound a sequence of motion inputs.
 When performing such combat arts, <kbd>Block</kbd> can be omitted.

 ![](./docs/combat_art_3.webp)